The dark side

 Lucas had other cultural influences to draw on when creating the 'dark side' concept.
 In the Christian imagery of the mediaeval mind, the 'light' and dark' sides of God' were Heaven and the angels and evil, sin and the Devil respectively.
 The radical theologian Jacob Bauthumley (a.k.a.
 Bottomley) wrote about this as early as the 17th century in The light and dark sides of God, 1650:

 Some live in the light side of God, and some in the dark side.

 The enormously successful Pink Floyd album Dark Side of the Moon was released in 1973, just when the Lucas's film was in preparation.
-That may have influenced the name but what is more likely to have influenced the concept was Jungian psychology's model of the shadow aspect of personality, i.e. the unconscious or 'dark' side of personality.
+That may have influenced the name but what is more likely to have influenced the concept was Jungian psychology's model of the shadow aspect of personality, that is, the unconscious or 'dark' side of personality.
 Carl Jung's work Psychological Types was translated into English by H G Bayness and published in 1923:

 "For the sake of understanding, it is, I think, a good thing to detach the man from his shadow, the unconscious...
 One sees much in another man which does not belong to his conscious psychology, but which gleams out from his unconscious."